nebulaeonline/Isaac64cs/README.md

 No dependencies, no fluff, no nonsense.
 In fact, you can just drop Rng.cs into your project or cut & paste and it will *just work*.

-Cyptographic Note: While it is true that certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, ISAAC operations are not guaranteed to be constant time in this implementation, and ISAAC is not itself advertised as a cryptographically secure RNG.
+Cyptographic Note: While it is true that certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, ISAAC operations are not guaranteed to be constant time in this implementation.
+ISAAC is itself advertised as a cryptographic RNG, but that term means something different than when this code was published with respect to side channel attacks.
 ISAAC should however be more than secure for most any other use.

 **Speed:** approx 23.91 seconds in Debug for 500M random numbers (Ryzen 3950x).
 8.3 seconds in Release (~60M 64-bit values per second).
 Should run even faster with AOT compilation.